 11% of Payouts Related to Obstetric Errors

-Obstetric errors include the failure to perform proper prenatal tests and negligence with monitoring mother and baby during pregnancy and delivery.
+Obstetric errors include, but are not limited to, the failure to perform proper prenatal tests and negligence with monitoring mother and baby during pregnancy and delivery.
 This type of malpractice also includes birth injuries such as cerebral palsy or other permanent brain injuries that mean a lifetime of care for the injured child.
 In 2018, obstetric errors accounted for 11 percent of malpractice payouts.

 Other Preventable Errors

 Approximately 5 percent of malpractice payouts were for other preventable medical errors that caused injury or death to patients.
-Examples of these preventable medical errors include the failure to obtain a patient’s complete medical history, inadequate recordkeeping or follow-up, or miscommunication among medical team.
+Examples of these preventable medical errors include the failure to obtain a patient’s complete medical history, inadequate recordkeeping or follow-up, and miscommunication among the medical team.